Waimea-RDNicholls/300DTD_Assessment/docs/Design.md

 ### Review of UX PRINCIPLE NAME HERE

 Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

+### Review of UX PRINCIPLE NAME HERE

+Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
+Accompany the notes with screenshots / other media to illustrate specific features.

+### Review of UX PRINCIPLE NAME HERE

+Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
+Accompany the notes with screenshots / other media to illustrate specific features.